spectralDNS/shenfun/docs/source/poisson3d.rst

 %%%%%%%%%%%%%%%%%%%%%%%%%%

 :Authors: Mikael Mortensen (mikaem at math.uio.no)
-:Date: Nov 30, 2018
+:Date: Dec 12, 2018

 *Summary.* This is a demonstration of how the Python module `shenfun <https://github.com/spectralDNS/shenfun>`__ can be used to solve a 3D Poisson equation in a 3D tensor product domain that has homogeneous Dirichlet boundary conditions in one direction and periodicity in the remaining two.
 The solver described runs with MPI without any further considerations required from the user.
 Spectral convergence, as shown in Figure :ref:`fig:3d:ct0`, is demonstrated.
 The demo is implemented in
 a single Python file `dirichlet_poisson3D.py <https://github.com/spectralDNS/shenfun/blob/master/demo/dirichlet_poisson3D.py>`__, and the numerical method is is described in more detail by J. Shen :cite:`shen1` and :cite:`shen95`.